So tax season is quickly approaching, and with that comes what many would call opportunistic offers for tax-related services.

 Fees You Won’t Be Charged with the H&R Block Emerald Card

-But to me it seems a little silly to put yourself in a position where you stand to lose money through unnecessary charges, especially when you have the opportunity to ask for a check at tax time via services like Turbo Tax and even H&R Block.
+To me it seems a little silly to put yourself in a position where you stand to lose money through unnecessary charges, especially when you have the opportunity to ask for a check at tax time via services like Turbo Tax and even H&R Block!

 But I guess that’s the rub.
-This card is aimed at folks who don’t have a bank account and thus need another way to keep their tax refund safe.
+This card is aimed at folks who don’t have a bank account and thus need another way to keep their tax refund safe and sound.

 The card also allows holders to add money via direct deposit, so in a sense it can be used as a bank account for those lacking one.